 He chuckled at the remembered sight and how many times he and Monica had laughed about that expression and dentures flapping out the lady’s mouth.

-The third kind in there were the ones raised there.
+The third kind present were the ones raised there.
 In another time, at least.
 But alcoholics raised their kids even when not being home.
-They raised them through their absence to think that sitting at a bar was the norm, so when the kids grew up and was old enough to enter, they’d finally have some time with mom or dad and sit there and share the last drinks before the parent’s livers exploded from alcohol consumption.
+They raised them through their absence to think that sitting at a bar was the norm, so when the kids grew up and were old enough to enter, they’d finally have some time with mom or dad and sit there and share the last drinks before the parent’s livers exploded from alcohol consumption.
 And then they’d sit around like their parents did, repeating the cycle.